xinredhat/konflux-qe-definitions/README.md

 - Reuse logic across multiple tasks.
 For further details on StepActions, refer to the [Tekton documentation](https://tekton.dev/docs/pipelines/stepactions/).

+### 🧩 Pipelines

+The **Pipelines** directory includes complete Tekton Pipelines composed of Tasks and StepActions.
+These Pipelines provide end-to-end examples of how to combine reusable components into robust CI/CD workflows.
+If you're looking to orchestrate multiple tasks into a cohesive flow, Pipelines are a great starting point.

+- **Adding a New Pipeline**:
+   To add a new pipeline, create a `.yaml` file inside the `pipelines/<your-pipeline-name>/0.1/` directory.
+Ensure it follows the Tekton [Pipeline specification](https://tekton.dev/docs/pipelines/pipelines/), is well-documented (add `README.md` file), and [well-versioned](#-versioning).

 ### 🧰 Konflux Integration Tools

 The **Konflux Integration Tools** provide utilities specifically designed to facilitate the development and management of Tekton tasks.